mstksg/inCode/copy/entries/dependent-haskell-2.md

 hey, some libraries I've seen in the wild even offer *both* styles in their external API.

-Now, we still need to somehow get our list of integers to the type level, so we can create a `Network i hs o` to stuff into our `ONet`.
-And for that, the *singletons* library offers the necessary tooling.
+Now, we still need to somehow get our list of integers to the type level so that we can create a `Network i hs o` to stuff into our `ONet`.
+For that, the *singletons* library offers the necessary tooling.
 It gives us `SomeSing`, which is a lot like our `OpaqueNet` above, wrapping the `Sing a` inside an existential data constructor.  `toSing` takes the term-level value (for us, an